12 Powerful Ways to Claim Your Identity Back When You Are Lost in Your Relationship

 Remember, it was your personality and individuality that your partner fell in love with in the first place!
 So why lose it in your relationship?

-If you feel like you lost yourself in your relationship then here are 12 great ways to claim your identity back.
+If you feel like you lost yourself in your relationship then here are 8 great ways to claim your identity back (you can get the other 4 and a PDF of this article by clicking here).

 1. Have your own friends